Podcast with Rikki of ‘Scottish Watches’ about the realities of the watch auction world and more specifically, the Rolex

 I was told by a good friend and co-worker, who unfortunately passed away too early, that these watches were originally made for Italian commando frogmen, the very guys who invented underwater war fare during World War 2.
 Hearing this triggered a flashback to a long forgotten childhood episode of mine.

 When I was a kid, my mother worked part time and I spent half days with an Italian family.
-This is how I learned to speak Italian flawlessly.
+That is how I learned to speak Italian flawlessly.
 Speaking Italian helped me tremendously in solving the Panerai puzzle, as nothing was lost in translation when talking to relevant Italian people.

 Coming back to the Italian family, I remember sitting on their window sill and browsing through piles (literally) of Italian comic books.
 Most were Wild West comics but a handful were about Italian frogmen agents.
 I loved them!
 I must have been four or five years old at that time.
 Isn’t it ironic, in a way I had discovered vintage Panerai without even knowing.

 At some point later on, my father’s watches became the object of desire.
 I used to sneak into my parent’s bedroom and play with them, wind them, listen to them.
 As a teenager, I owned the usual Casios with calculator and of course some fancy Swatch watches.